-Observe the rules and show good manners to enjoy driving
+Observe the rules and show good manners while driving.

 About Renting a Car